Getting Started

 Bottom right portion of the configurator with a Modify Layout button

-Transitioning to the Navigator trackball or trackpad takes practice.
+Transitioning to the Navigator Trackball or Trackpad takes practice.
 Don't throw out your mouse just yet!
 It will take time to get comfortable with the Navigator and find what settings work for you.
 Be patient with yourself while you get used to everything.

 Bottom right portion of the configurator with a Modify Layout button